11 Best Shade Shrubs | What Thrives Where Sunlight Rarely Reaches

 • Year-round emerald green color

-• Wide hardiness range (Zones 3-8)
+• Wide hardiness range (Zones 3-8), deer resistant

 What doesn’t

-• Requires consistent watering in first season
+• Requires consistent watering in first seasons

 Premium